 Some things to consider:

-- Some passes and roads are closed during the winter, including Highway 20 in the North Cascades and many of Mt.
+- Some passes and roads are closed during the winter, including Highway 20 in the North Cascades, part of Mountain Loop Highway and many of Mt.
 Rainier’s roads.

 - Some forest roads are impassable after November and many snowshoe routes include walking up a closed forest road to get to the summer trailhead.
 This is sometimes lovely but needs to be factored into your mileage goals.